gireeshcse/learnings/Development/WebRTC/README.md

             - Primary interface for interacting with a WebSocket server
             - Events
                 - open
+                    - Fires once, when the WebSocket connection is successfully opened.
                 - close
+                    - Will fire if either clilent or server closes the WebSocket connection.
                 - message
+                    - Will fire when data has been received from the server
                 - error
+                    - Will fire under a lot of scenarios(handshake error, network error, etc)

+            - binaryType property
+                - Values - blob or ArrayBuffer
+                - blob is just a container to hold raw binary data
+                - This property serves as a hint to the WebSocket API about how to handle incoming data.
+                - To work with Blobs, we sometimes have to write additional code to convert it into the data format we need.
+                - An ArrayBuffer object is an array.
+It contains the raw bytes of the data that was sent.
         - CloseEvent

         - MessageEvent